DefaultValue/docker_infrastructure/Readme.md

 loading `livereload.js` from the 'remote' server.
 Please, build and use a forked version that supports these
 features: [LiveReload fork](https://github.com/lokcito/livereload-extensions)

+Grunt works over HTTPS entrypoint by default.
+Requests coming to port `35729` are HTTPS and are compatible with HSTS (HTTP Strict Transport Security).
+Treafik proxies requests to the backend via HTTP.
+If your website works ONLY via HTTP then use port `35730` for LiveReload when you activate it in your browser.

 ## Generating Magento URN catalog for XML files markup highlight, autocomplete and validation ##